Holbrook Superconductor Project: Project

 The project was funded by the United States Department of Energy, and operates as part of the Long Island Power Authority (LIPA) power grid.
 The project team comprised American Superconductor, Nexans, Air Liquide and LIPA.
 It broke ground on July 4, 2006, was first energized April 22, 2008, and was commissioned on June 25, 2008.
 Between commissioning and March 2009 refrigeration events impacted normal operation.

+Specifications

-The superconductor is bismuth strontium calcium copper oxide (BSCCO) which superconducts at liquid nitrogen temperatures.
+The superconductor is bismuth strontium calcium copper oxide (BSCCO) which superconducts at liquid nitrogen temperatures(nitrogen is a liquid between -210 C and -196 C).
 Other parts of the system include a 13000 gal liquid nitrogen storage tank, a Brayton cycle Helium refrigerator, and a number of cryostats which manage the transition between cryogenic and ambient temperatures.
 The system capacity is 574 MVA with an operating voltage of 138 kV at a maximum current of 2400 A.